 - and other minerals including manganese, selenium, iron, and zinc.

-Clean eating is a perfect strategy to counteract nutrient deficiencies.
+Eating natural whole foods, or minimally processed foods is a perfect strategy to counteract nutrient deficiencies.

-2. Get Plenty of Fiber
+Anti-Anxiety Diet Principle # 2: Get Plenty of Fiber

 The best source of dietary fiber are fruits, vegetables, whole grains, legumes, nuts, and seeds.